 A fusion of an author, activist, academician, researcher and an architect, Yatin Pandya champions the beauty of sustainability, context centric design approach and addressing environmental issues.
 Ahmedabad-based Yatin Pandya, founder of Footprints E.A.R.T.H (Environment Architecture Research Technology Housing) is a recipient of 30 national and international awards and the author of several books and articles on architecture.
 He has been involved with city planning, urban design, mass housing, architecture, interior design, product design as well as conservation projects.
 He discusses the firm’s ventures towards engaging socio-culturally responsive and environmentally sustaining design philosophies as key principles of their work.

-Can you cite design concerns and endeavors that can raise awareness about social sensitivity and sustainable built form?
+Can you cite design concerns and endeavours that can raise awareness about social sensitivity and sustainable built form?

 Contextual fit is a crucial goal for humane and sustainable designs.
 The designs should be appropriate to the context in terms of place, people and programme; in other words culture, climate and construction.
 They should have holistic resolution amalgamating five fundamental concerns: timeless aesthetics, socio-cultural appropriateness, environmental sustainability, economic affordability and structural strength and safety.

-The Manav Sadhana activity center Ahmedabad was built using different types of waste materials.
+The Manav Sadhana Activity Centre Ahmedabad was built using different types of waste materials.
 How do you choose and acquire such materials?

-The entire process was initiated with the tri-fold goal of improving the environment by reducing waste, economic and gender empowerment through value added process, employment and better structural functional and aesthetic performance through improved built form.
-The material palette was chosen on the basis of local availability and scientifically tested products on the parameters of strength, hygiene and toxicity.
+We initiated the entire process with the tri-fold goal of improving the environment by reducing waste, economic and gender empowerment through value added process, employment and better structural functional and aesthetic performance through improved built form.
+The design team chose the material palette on the basis of local availability.
+They also scientifically tested products on the parameters of strength, hygiene and toxicity.

 “The misconception is that tradition is anti-modern.
 If we can piggy ride tradition as contemporary, it can still become a positive solution” Can you elaborate on the same?